Myra Clark Gaines: Great Gaines lawsuits

 A few years into what would be decades of litigation, Gaines overcame another significant obstacle: the unexpected death of Whitney.
 He died from a yellow fever epidemic that hit New Orleans in 1837.
 His death was sudden and unexpected, succumbing to the illness after only three days.
 Gaines, as a result of his passing, was pushed into serious financial difficulties.
-Most of Whitney's personal fortunate went into the legal expenditures for Gaines's cases.
+Most of Whitney's personal fortune went into the legal expenditures for Gaines's cases.
 In spite of economic strain, Gaines chose not only to pursue the lawsuits but also to file them under her own name.
 By 1848, more federal courts practicing under the common law were adopting the Married Women's Property Act, which protected the inherited property and money of married women.

 In Ex parte Whitney (1839), Gaines petitioned and appeared before the Supreme Court for the first time to demand that the Louisiana federal district judge adjudicate her case according to the rules of equity practice.
 Specifically, the Court was asked to issue a writ of mandamus to the judge compelling him to proceed with the case.
 In crafting Gaines's argument, her attorneys appealed to sentimental conceptions of women held by the male judges.
 Gaines's lawyers portrayed her as an injured orphan, betrayed by the conniving male executors of Clark's estate.
 Although Justice Story and the Court were not moved by the dramatic events of Gaines's life, they did conclude the Louisiana judge allow her case to be tried at equity.

 Gaines finally argued her case in front of a trial in Barnes v.
 Gaines (1843), a suit filed in a Louisiana District Court by Gaines's alleged half-sister, Caroline Barnes.
 At issue was Gaines's unlawful possession of a land under Clark's estate.
 The case took an unexpected turn when her attorney withdrew from the courtroom after an argument with the judge.
 Gaines, consequently, argued her own claims in front of the jury at the risk of losing another suit.
 During the nineteenth century, her move was almost unprecedented since judges typically refused that women act even as witnesses.
 The accepted view was that women were less able to speak rationally or reasonably as compared to men.
 Gaines, however, took the opportunity to act as her own attorney and demonstrate her command over the intricacies of her claims.
 Barnes became the first victory ever for any Gaines case.
 In light of the intense public scrutiny over the trial, the judge refused to grant Barnes a new trial and be forced to conduct an extraordinary search for an unbiased jury.